dewcservices/CyPDP-docker-workshop/README.md

 Update the compose.yaml file to use the watch attribute for development.

+Answers can be found in the branch `part-e-watch-attribute`.

 Ensure you use the --watch flag when you start the containers, note that this is not compatible with the -d flag.
 - docker compose up --watch